Belly up to the Baton

 Since my mother’s birthday rolled around again today, I looked into the photo box and heard the jingling of coin belts and anklets.
 I can still smell the perfume that meant she was going out.
 A cloud of Chanel with a vinyl green overcoat wrapped over her sparkling skirts.
 The promise of a tv dinner with pirate tater tots and burnt chocolate pudding.

 Of course I had to ask Marje about the classes when I visited New Zealand last year.
-(This photo is from our stint as strawberry tarts in tap shoes.)
-Her daughter Helen had even saved a box containing shoes and a silver tiara from the Christchurch earthquakes.
-Marje wouldn’t spill exactly what they got up to while we were twirling, but I hope it was a little debauched.
+(This photo is from our class recital as strawberry tarts in tap shoes.)
+Her daughter, my childhood buddy Helen, had even saved a box containing shoes and a silver tiara–one of precious few memories salvaged from the Christchurch earthquakes.
+Marje wouldn’t spill exactly what they got up to while we were baton twirling, but I hope it was a little debauched.

 Happy birthday, mom.
 Provided things go well, this is the year I will outlive you.
 Maybe I should take a belly dancing class just in case.